claudiovb/wdk-protocol-bridge-usdt0-evm/.github/ISSUE_TEMPLATE/general.md

 ---
 name: "General issue"
-about: "Use this template for bugs, features, or docs changes"
+about: "Use this for bugs, features, or docs changes"
 title: ""
 labels: []
 assignees: []